-The Board of Directors oversees, directs and counsels executive management in conducting the business in the long-term interests of the Corporation and the stockholders.
+The Board of Directors oversees, directs and counsels executive management in conducting the business in the long-term interests of the Company and the stockholders.
 The Board's responsibilities include:

-- · Reviewing and approving the Corporation's financial and strategic objectives, operating plans and significant actions, including acquisitions; - Overseeing the conduct of the business and compliance with applicable laws and ethical standards; - Overseeing the processes which maintain the integrity of our financial statements and public disclosures; - Selecting, evaluating and determining the compensation of senior management, including the Chief Executive Officer; and - Developing succession plans for position of Chief Executive Officer and the Board, in addition to oversight of similar planning for senior management.
+- · Reviewing and approving the Company's financial and strategic objectives, operating plans and significant actions, including acquisitions; - · Overseeing the conduct of the business and compliance with applicable laws and ethical standards; - · Overseeing the processes which maintain the integrity of our financial statements and public disclosures; - · Selecting, evaluating and determining the compensation of senior management, including the Chief Executive Officer; and - · Developing succession plans for position of Chief Executive Officer and the Board, in addition to oversight of similar planning for senior management.

 The Board of Directors currently has ten members, comprised of nine independent directors and the President and Chief Executive Officer, Brian Concannon.
-The independent directors are organized into three standing committees: the Audit Committee, the Compensation Committee, and the Governance and Nominating Committee.
+The independent directors are organized into three standing committees: the Audit Committee, the Compensation Committee, and the Nominating and Governance Committee.
 This past year, leadership was provided by the Chairman of the Board, Richard J. Meelia, an independent Director.
+We believe that having separate individuals serving in the roles of Chairman and Chief Executive Officer is appropriate for the Company at this time in recognition of the different responsibilities of each position and to foster independent leadership of our Board.
+This structure allows the Chief Executive Officer to focus on the day-to-day leadership of the Company and its operations and the Chairman to focus on leadership of the Board, while both individuals provide direction and guidance on strategic initiatives.

-The Board's Role in Risk Management.
-The Board is responsible for oversight of the Corporation's risk management, while the Corporation's management is responsible for risk management on a day to day basis.
-The Board focuses on the quality and scope of the Corporation's risk management strategies, considers the most significant areas of risk inherent in the Corporation's business strategies and operations, and ensures that appropriate risk mitigation programs are implemented by management.
+The Board's Role in Risk Management

+The Board is responsible for oversight of the Company's risk management, while the Company's management is responsible for risk management on a day-to-day basis.
+The Board focuses on the quality and scope of the Company's risk management strategies, considers the most significant areas of risk inherent in the Company's business strategies and operations, and ensures that appropriate risk mitigation programs are implemented by management.

-In addition to the full Board's oversight of the Corporation's risk management, Board committees consider discrete categories of risk relating to their respective areas of responsibility.
+In addition to the full Board's oversight of the Company's risk management, Board committees consider discrete categories of risk relating to their respective areas of responsibility.
 All committees report to the full Board as appropriate, including when a matter rises to the level of a material or enterprise level risk.

-The Board also holds executive management responsible for day-to-day risk management.
-The President and Chief Executive Officer has overall responsibility for the Corporation's risk management approach.
+The Board also requires executive management to be responsible for day-to-day risk management.
+The President and Chief Executive Officer has overall responsibility for the Company's risk management approach.
 This responsibility also includes identifying, evaluating, and addressing potential risks that may exist at the enterprise, strategic, financial, operational, compliance and reporting levels.
-The Corporation's internal audit function, which reports directly to the Audit Committee of the Board, serves as the primary monitoring and testing function for compliance with company-wide policies and procedures.
+The Company's internal audit function, which reports directly to the Audit Committee of the Board, serves as the primary monitoring and testing function for compliance with company-wide policies and procedures.

-The Corporation believes that the division of risk management responsibilities described above constitutes an effective program for addressing the risks inherent in the operation of the Corporation and the achievement of its business vision.
+The Company believes that the division of risk management responsibilities described above constitutes an effective program for addressing the risks inherent in the operation of the Company and the achievement of its business vision.